pytorch/pytorch_sphinx_theme/README.md

 # PyTorch Sphinx Theme

-Sphinx theme for [PyTorch Docs](https://pytorch.org/docs/master/torch.html) and [PyTorch Tutorials](https://pytorch.org/tutorials) based on the [Read the Docs Sphinx Theme](https://sphinx-rtd-theme.readthedocs.io/en/latest).
+Sphinx theme for [PyTorch Docs](https://pytorch.org/docs/master/torch.html) and [PyTorch Tutorials](https://pytorch.org/tutorials) based on the [pydata_sphinx_theme](https://pydata-sphinx-theme.readthedocs.io/en/stable/user_guide/index.html).

+## Contributing to the theme

+To contribute to this theme, edit the files in the `pytorch_sphinx_theme2` directory.

+To make a request for an improvement or new feature, please file an issue in this repo.

+### Styling Changes
+To make changes to the styling, edit the SCSS files in `pytorch_sphinx_theme2/static/scss/`.
+These files will be compiled into `theme.css` using Grunt.
+Do not make changes in the `theme.css`

+### Template Changes
+To make changes to the templates, edit the HTML files in `pytorch_sphinx_theme2/templates/` directory.

+### JavaScript Changes
+To make changes to JavaScript functionality, edit the JS files in `pytorch_sphinx_theme2/static/js/ directory`.
+These files will be concatenated into a single `theme.js` file using Grunt.
+Do not make changes in the `theme.js`

 ## Local Development